-The Company's business model and risk profile has evolved in recent years as a result of the decision to stop writing new and renewal business, offset by the greater retention of risk due to lower whole account quota share cession rate.
+The Company's business model and risk profile has evolved in recent years as a result of the decision to stop actively underwriting, offset by the greater retention of risk due to lower whole account quota share cession rate.
 The risk profile is grouped into the SII risk types.
 Due to the Company's business the concentration profile is dominated by market, credit, and underwriting risk.
 See Section E.2 and QRT S.25.01 for an analysis of the SCR by SII risk category.